Avinash9414/Tempo-Documentation/microservices/README.md

 > [!NOTE]
 >   - The PORT variable is used to set the port number for the service.
 >   - The MONGO_URI variable is used to set the mongodb connection string.
 Define it with the connection string you copied earlier.
 >   - The IP_ADDRESS variable is used to set the IP address of the machine where the services are running.
+Define it with the IP address of the machine where the services are running.

 To get the ip address of your system run the following command: